 Back to all Project Ideas / Raise Awareness of Outdoor Air Risks

-We’re surrounded by air, but we can’t always see when it’s dirty.
-The air pollutants and toxins that make the air dirty can cause adverse health effects.
-Protect children from air pollution, especially those with asthma, with the EPA’s School Flag Program and the no idling campaign.
+We are surrounded by air, but we can’t always see when it’s dirty.
+The air pollutants and toxins that dirty the air can cause adverse health effects for students and school staff.

-1. Purchase the flags for use by your school
+- Find, create, or purchase the flags for use by your school.

-2. Educate the school and the community about what the flags mean
+- Educate the school and the community about what the flags mean.

-4. Take action when the air quality is unhealthy
+- Take action when the air quality is unhealthy.